Forwardspace/VoidOS/README.md

 # VoidOS
 A simple OS, don't expect much.
-## Version 0.0.4
+## Version 0.0.5
 (Rewritten)

-Added GDT support.
+Added IDT support, some more useful functions, the PIT and a simple keyboard handler (just prints scancodes for now)

 ### Possible uses
 * Still none